centria/advanced-csharp/src/content/part10/part10-1.md

 * Section 2

 Expand your program so, that the books are sorted based on their age recommendations when they are printed.
-If two (or more) books share the same age recommendations the order between them does not matter. (i.e. create ComparedTo in Book class)
+If two (or more) books share the same age recommendations the order between them does not matter. (i.e. create CompareTo in Book class)

 ```console